programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	let raycasterM, pointer, selectedObj; // for mouse controls
 ```

-We need to create a raycaster, and make the pointer a (x,y) vector (empty to start).
-Often problems arise if objects are not defined before use, especially if we are going to do something to them, like make them unemissive after something else is selected.
-One solution to this is to initially make a variable like 'selectedObj' something and here we will just create a torus.
-As we do not add it to the scene it does not appear.
+You need to create a raycaster, and make the pointer a (x,y) vector (empty to start).
+Often problems arise if objects are not defined before use, especially if you are going to do something to them, like make them unemissive after something else is selected.
+One solution to this is to initially make a variable like 'selectedObj' something and here you will just create a torus.
+As you do not add it to the scene it does not appear.

 Within the init function definition, after: